WOLFPUNK/100Hires/Research/README.md

-# AI-Powered SEO Content Production Research — Research Project
+# AI-Powered SEO Content Production Research Project

 A curated research base mapping how the strongest practitioners think about AI-powered SEO content production for **B2B SaaS** in 2026.